Associations Forum National Conference

 Associations 101

-A session designed for those who are taking baby steps in the world of associations.
+A session designed for those who are taking baby steps into the world of associations.
 An essential guide to the inner workings of an association, models, and common challenges.

 5.00PM